 If you happen by, they’d love for you to watch and ask questions.
 If you want to try racing a model sailboat yourself, they always have an extra one handy for you to use.
 Once you try your own hand at racing a model sailboat, you’re bound to get hooked!

 If you want to join them in the fun, the Back Bay Skippers can help you make your own model yacht.
-Every winter they hold a model boat-building workshop in which they help people make model yachts to race.
+Every summer they hold a model boat-building workshop in which they help people make model yachts to race.

 Whether you’re interested in watching or racing, the Back Bay Skippers are always happy to see you drop by.